Sound Cards

 Thanks to Kami for providing the part.

 Mine ended up in a dual Pentium-III 450 (at 600 MHz) machine, which I left with a former girlfriend in Scotland, plugged into a Shuttle HOT-649A motherboard.
-The well-travelled machine came to me from the United States and eventually died in Scotland.
+The well-travelled machine came to me from the United States and eventually died in Scotland, it was left intact with her, but I don't doubt she binned it or something unbefitting of its stature.

 Core: NV17 with 2 pipelines, 2 TMU, 275MHz (550 million pixels per second, 1100 million texels per second)